emilyfairfield/cut-list/README.md

 ## Assumptions:
 First, let's list our assumptions:
 * The user only intends to cut the stock boards along their two largest dimensions. (eg, they will never cut/plane a 8' x 4' x 0.75" board down to a 8' x 4' x 0.5" board.)
 The consequence of this assumption is that we only consider cutting BOM items of a given thickness from stock items of the same thickness.
 * Grain direction doesn't matter.
-In other words, the user does not mind if some of the grain "points" vertically on one board and points horizontally on another.
-The consequence of this assumption is that we don't have to know - or consider - grain direction when "rotating" BOM items to fit them together on a stock board.
+In other words, the user does not mind if some of the grain "points" vertically on one board and "points" horizontally on another.
+The consequence of this assumption is that we don't have to consider - or even know - grain direction when "rotating" BOM items to fit them together on a stock board.
 * The user does not care about which wood species their pieces come from.
+They simply want to minimize cost.
 * All pieces in the BOM, and all pieces of stock wood, are rectangular prisms.
 * The solution is feasible.